wschpero/statapush/README.md

 	net install statapush, from(https://raw.github.com/wschpero/statapush/master/) replace

-**Github (for Stata v12.1+)**: Download and unarchive the [zip file](https://github.com/wschpero/statapush/blob/master/statapush.zip?raw=true) above.
+**Github (for Stata v12.1+)**: [Download](https://github.com/wschpero/statapush/archive/master.zip) the files above.
 Run the code below via the Stata command line, inserting the directory where you saved the files.

 	net install statapush, from(<LOCAL PATH TO FILES>) replace